The Oak Ridge Boys: 2000–2020

 After almost a decade of dealing with labels that had little interest in promoting the Oak Ridge Boys and sluggish (or worse) sales, they were inducted into the Gospel Music Hall of Fame in 2000, and their fortunes improved when they signed with Spring Hill Records that same year.
 Over the next six years with producer Michael Sykes, they were nominated for four Grammy awards.
 The quartet released two gospel albums, two Christmas albums, and three frontline albums, concluding with Front Row Seats in 2006, an unsuccessful attempt to marry a message album to mainstream country with modern, aggressive arrangements and song selection, including the single "It's Hard to Be Cool in a Mini-Van".

-In 2007, they visited their namesake, Oak Ridge, Tennessee.
-They were the featured performers at the Secret City Festival, received a tour of the Y-12 National Security Complex's historic Calutrons, and a street was named Oak Ridge Boys Way in their honor.
-They appeared on Shooter Jennings' The Wolf, which led to their own album, The Boys Are Back, in 2009.
+In 2007, they appeared on Shooter Jennings' The Wolf, which led to their own album, The Boys Are Back, in 2009.
 Named for the title song written by Jennings, it debuted at number 16 on the Billboard Country chart and number 77 on the Top 200.
 The album was produced by Dave Cobb, who came to the project through Jennings.
 Reviews were mixed, but most praised their cover of The White Stripes' "Seven Nation Army".

-In 2011, they became members of the Grand Ole Opry, making them the only group to be inducted twice, albeit in two different incarnations (the Fowler group was inducted in 1945).
+In 2011, they became members of the Grand Ole Opry, making them the only group inducted twice, albeit in two different incarnations (the Fowler group was inducted in 1945).
 2011 also brought It's Only Natural, which debuted at number 16 on the Billboard Country albums chart, remaining in the country top 40 for almost two months.
-It contained five new songs, six re-recordings of hits from the Sanders era, a new version of Golden's 1990 solo single, "Louisiana Red Dirt Highway", and a 30th-anniversary updating of "Elvira".
+It contained five new songs, five re-recordings of hits from the Sanders era, a new version of Golden's 1990 solo single, "Louisiana Red Dirt Highway", and a 30th-anniversary updating of "Elvira".

 In 2015, they were inducted into the Country Music Hall of Fame by Kenny Rogers, with whom the Oaks often toured during their peak years.
-(Though featured on most of their later hits, Sanders was not inducted.)
-That same year, they revisited "Elvira" in a collaboration with Home Free.
-The resulting video was a hit, reaching 90,000 views within 24 hours.
+Though featured on most of their later hits, Sanders was not inducted.

-In 2017, the Oak Ridge Boys joined Third Day at FAME Studios in Muscle Shoals, Alabama, to record a cover of Paul Simon's "Loves Me Like a Rock" for the Third Day album, Revival.
-This was the second time for the Oaks to record the song, having first covered it on their Columbia debut in 1974.
 In 2018, they sang "Amazing Grace" at the funeral of the 41st President of the United States, George H. W. Bush, as he had requested.